Why Are Small Dog Obsessed With Big Dogs? · Kinship

 When does the obsession go too far?

 Sometimes, a small dog’s obsession with a big dog can be a bit much.
 In some cases, what looks like “confidence” can sometimes be anxiety in disguise.
-A small dog that is overly fixated, pushy, or unable to disengage may be seeking reassurance or using proximity to larger dogs as a coping mechanism, according to Dr. Ameis.
-In other cases, it can be over-arousal rather than true play, especially if the dog struggles to read social cues or doesn’t back off when the bigger dog signals discomfort.
+A small dog who is overly fixated, pushy, or unable to disengage may be seeking reassurance or using proximity to larger dogs as a coping mechanism, Dr. Ameis says.
+In other cases, it can be overarousal rather than true play, especially if the dog struggles to read social cues or doesn’t back off when the bigger dog signals discomfort.

-Unfortunately, even well-meaning play can turn dangerous simply due to a size mismatch.
-“Small dogs are at higher risk for orthopedic injuries, spinal trauma, rib fractures, and internal injuries from accidental collisions, being stepped on, or rough play,” says Dr. Ameis.
+Unfortunately, even well-meaning play can turn dangerous simply because of a size mismatch.
+“Small dogs are at higher risk for orthopedic injuries, spinal trauma, rib fractures, and internal injuries from accidental collisions, being stepped on, or rough play,” Dr. Ameis says.
 “I’ve seen serious injuries occur without any aggression involved; it’s just physics.”

 A small white-and-brown terrier sits on a couch with a large brown dog.